 Book an organized tour to Deauville, Trouville and Honfleur HERE

-I never thought I would ever go to Disneyland Paris.
-But touted as one of the best day trips from Paris and a dear friend who had never been were the key factors in getting me to Disneyland Paris.
-There is a lot of Disney magic waiting for you an easy train ride from Paris.
-If you are familiar with Disneyland or Disneyworld, Disneyland Paris is, well, pure Disney.
-Mickey Mouse and Mary Poppins appear along with all of your favourite Disney characters.
+Touted as one of the best day trips from Paris, I finally hopped on a train with some dear friends to immerse ourselves in a little Disney magic.
+Disneyland Paris is pure Disney.
+Mickey Mouse and Mary Poppins await you with all of your favourite Disney characters.
 The parade is awesome and the rides are fun, despite the long waits.
-This day trip from Paris is for the kid at heart, the true Disney fan, and for families!
+This day trip from Paris is for the kid at heart, the true Disney fan, and families!
+Here are my best planning tips for the perfect day trip to Disneyland Paris.

 Book In Advance: